SSSD/sssd.io/src/contrib/mmap_cache.rst

 initgroups
     Group memberships of user

+SID
+    SID <-> user/group ID mapping

-All three types are stored in individual cache files.
+All four types are stored in individual cache files.
 This allows a flexible playload size and avoids hash collisions of different data types accessed with the same name.
 Besides the type specific data all data elements start with a common header.